**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 “How a Yoga Retreat in L.A.
 Helped Overworked Developers Find Their Inner Time Lords”

-When a incredibly focused and hard-working tech company hit a wall, they sent their developers on a retreat in Los Angeles where sun salutations and silent mornings bred ideas of flexible scheduling that mirrored the zen skill in a SoCal wave.
+When a incredibly focused and hard-working tech company hit a wall, they sent their developers on a retreat in Los Angeles where sun salutations and silent mornings bred ideas of flexible scheduling that mirrored the zen mastery of a SoCal wave.
 Who knew laying down the mat could lay down the law for time management?

 “Why Your Project’s Timeline Needs More Disco (Or How I Learned to Stop Worrying and Love Deadlines)”